Site Search

 Disallow: /info/brochure.pdf

-Disallow: http://www.widgets.com/cgi-bin
+Disallow: https://www.widgets.com/cgi-bin

 You may also implement a robots.txt file for your mini-portal sites without specifying any pages or directories to be omitted within your own site.

-For a detailed explanation of how the robots.txt file can be implemented, please visit http://www.robotstxt.org/wc/exclusion-admin.html.
+For a detailed explanation of how the robots.txt file can be implemented, please visit https://www.robotstxt.org/robotstxt.html.

 In addition to adhering to the robots.txt standards outlined in the previous link, FusionBot also extends the functionality of the robots.txt standard by allowing you to populate your DISALLOW statements with wildcards (*).
 In this manner, you can instruct, for example, the FusionBot crawler to not crawl any pages on your site that contain a specific value within the pagename / querystring.

 For example, you may have various pages that offer a version optimized for viewing in a browser, and another version, optimized for printing.
-Having FusionBot crawl both of these pages would result in a number of duplicate / unnecessary pages being crawled and indexed.
+Having FusionBot crawl both of these pages would result in a number of duplicates / unnecessary pages being crawled and indexed.

 In this scenario, many times, the only differentiating characteristic from one page to another, may be an additional querystring variable.
 For example, the browser optimized page may have a URL such as: